 The USDA states that fruits and vegetables are naturally low in sodium, fat, and calories.

 Fruit and vegetables are rich in potassium, fiber, vitamin C, vitamin A, and folic acid.

 Eat fruit alone, make them in smoothies, or fruit salad.

 As for vegetables, eat them alone, make juices, or have them in a salad.

 Health Benefits of a Plant-Based Diet

-People who adopt a gluten-free plant-based diet have reported increased energy levels, improved digestion and skin, and feel healthier.
+People who adopt a gluten-free plant-based diet have reported increased energy levels, improved digestion and skin health, and improvement in overall wellness.

-A plant-based diet is shown to improve cardiovascular health, reduce the risk for heart disease, and type 2 diabetes, according to US News.
+A plant-based diet is shown to improve cardiovascular health, reduce the risk for heart disease, and type 2 diabetes.

 The USDA states that a diet rich in fruits and vegetables can help protect the body from chronic illnesses.

 Additional health benefits of a plant-based diet can help reduce blood pressure and the development of kidney stones and decrease bone loss because of all the potassium.